Noise Levels in Idylwood, Redmond, WA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern Idylwood sounds about 59% louder than Northern Idylwood to the human ear, a 6.7 dBA gap.
+To the human ear, noise in southern Idylwood sounds about 54% louder than in northwestern Idylwood, a 6.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?